gopi-suvanam/scribbler/CODE-DOCS.md

 # Outline of the Code
 ## HTML
-JSNB is a single page app (SPA).
-The HTML is in index.html.
+JSNB is a single page app (SPA), or rather for security reasons two-pade app.
+Bulk of the HTML is in sandbox.html with a wrapper of index.html (containing mainly menu and footer).
 In future there could be more pages for html, integration with other tools, and accessing stored files/data.

 ## JavaScript
 JavaScript code of JSNB is organized into the following files (in the js/ folder):